-The same study recommends a dietary fiber supplement containing Metamucil for All IBS subtypes (IBS-Constipation, IBS-Diarrhea, and IBS-Mixed type).
+The study promotes a dietary fiber supplement with Metamucil for all IBS subtypes (IBS-Constipation, IBS-Diarrhea, and IBS-Mixed type).

-- IBS subtype: best response rates to Metamucil supplementation with IBS-constipation subtype.
-However, it may benefit other types of IBS including IBS with diarrhea.
+- IBS subtype: The most favorable response rates to Metamucil supplementation are seen with the IBS-constipation subtype, though it may also benefit other types of IBS, including IBS with diarrhea.

-- Individual variations: response to Metamucil (Psyllium) is variable for every IBS patients.
-But regarding its potential benefits, lower cost, and safety we suggest trial with psyllium especially if you have the IBS constipation subtype.
+- Individual Differences: The response to Metamucil (Psyllium) varies for each IBS patient.
+However, considering its potential benefits, low cost, and safety, we advise a trial with psyllium, especially for those with the IBS constipation subtype.

-UptoDate.com (One of my favorite and most reputable clinical practice guides) recommends a trial of psyllium (Metamucil) for all patients with IBS- constipation subtype.
-Metamucil dissolves in water forming a gel-like substance that makes the stool softer; so it may help with IBS-constipation.
+UptoDate.com, one of my most trusted clinical practice guides, advocates a trial of psyllium (Metamucil) for all patients with the IBS constipation subtype.
+Metamucil creates a gel-like substance in water, making the stool softer, which can be beneficial for IBS-constipation.

-Although evidence is not strong, some studies recommend Metamucil for the IBS-diarrhea subtype due to gel-forming ability will make the stool less lose in patients with IBS-diarrhea.
-I usually don’t routinely recommend fibers to IBS-D patients.
-But it is worth trying to add Metamucil for patients who are still symptomatic despite other anti-diarrhea measures.
-Some (not all) patients may see results. (reference)
+Though the evidence isn’t robust, some studies advocate Metamucil for the IBS-diarrhea subtype due to its gel-forming ability, which can make stools less loose in patients with IBS-diarrhea.
+I typically do not recommend fibers to IBS-D patients routinely.
+However, adding Metamucil may be worth considering for patients who continue to exhibit symptoms despite other anti-diarrhea measures.
+Some (but not all) patients may observe positive outcomes. (reference)

-Trials evaluating Metamucil also concluded that Metamucil may improve overall symptoms of IBS including abdominal pain and bloating (reference).
-But transient abdominal bloating and pain associated with the introduction of Metamucil (especially if taken at larger doses from the start) is reported.
-These symptoms resolve after continuing Metamucil for longer periods.
+Studies evaluating Metamucil have also concluded that it may enhance the overall symptoms of IBS, including abdominal pain and bloating (reference).
+However, temporary abdominal bloating and pain associated with the introduction of Metamucil (especially if taken at larger doses from the start) are reported.
+These symptoms generally resolve after continuing Metamucil for a longer period.

-Don’t take Metamucil unless you consult your doctor.
-Work with your doctor to decide the best option that fits your IBS type and condition.
+Always consult your doctor before starting Metamucil.
+Collaborate with your physician to find the best option that suits your IBS type and condition.

-Use Metamucil especially for constipation-predominant IBS.
-Also, it can be tried with any other types of IBS after consultation with your doctor.
+Metamucil is particularly useful for constipation-predominant IBS and can be tried for other types of IBS following a consultation with your doctor.